KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

 ### Styles

 The following Android themes can be used to style your rationale dialog.
-Use them like this: `cordova.notifications_permission.Theme_DeviceDefault_Dialog` (or as the value `16974126`), passing it as `theme` argument to the `maybeAskPermission` method.
+Use them like this: `cordova.notifications_permission.styles.Theme_DeviceDefault_Dialog` (or as the value `16974126`), passing it as `theme` argument to the `maybeAskPermission` method.

 ```javascript